 Feeling the absence of someone you love while they are away at rehab in New Jersey is a testing time for you as well as them.
 While they are attending our addiction treatment center in New Jersey or another form of treatment, you will have concerns and questions that need answers.

-Besides seeking counselling or joining a support group for your own sake, here are some helpful ways to cope when someone you love is in rehab.
+Besides seeking counseling or joining a support group for your own sake, here are some helpful ways to cope when someone you love is in rehab.

 Learn About Addiction, Treatment and Rehab

 You may be dealing with a lot of misconceptions about the illness of addiction and the process of rehab and that’s okay.
 You may never have encountered these problems before.

 However, knowledge is power, and learning more about your loved one’s condition will only help you to support them.
 Reading up and speaking to the rehab counselors where your friend is staying will help you understand what addiction is, what it means for the person, and how you can help.

 Being informed about the person’s treatment is also important.
 You may not have direct access to them t he whole time, but knowing what they are going through will enable you to give additional support.

 In the early days of inpatient rehabilitation, the person’s access to the outside world may be heavily restricted to allow them to fully focus on getting better.
 That means you may not even be able to reach them by phone.
 This is of course upsetting, but you must trust that it is a short-term solution that will help a serious long-term problem.

 In the meantime, while you have no contact with each other, you could write the person letters that they can read when you meet again.
 Don’t discuss any negative feelings (keep these for your own diary or for later opportunities in family workshops where you can air them) and instead focus on the support and love you have for them.
 Your words of encouragement will mean a lot.